ucm-lbqc/moltiverse/README.md

 ## Usage

+> [!IMPORTANT]
-**NOTE**: This application is still under development and is not ready for production.
+> This application is still under development and is not ready for production.
-Please note that we have not yet released a version or documentation.
+> Please note that we have not yet released a version or documentation.
 But stay tuned, we will do it soon ;).

 1. Check the [examples](/data/moltiverse_v1/examples) directory for example input files:
    - [molecule.smi](/data/moltiverse_v1/examples/molecule.smi): An SMI file containing a single SMILES code and molecule name.